UCSolarCarTeam/Epsilon-Onboard-Media-Control/README.md

 ![Class Diagram](pictures/ClassDiagram.png)

 ## Download Songs
-If you only need a small number of song, you can run the `./DownloadSongs.sh` in the terminal to download a pre-selected selection of songs.
+If you only need a small number of songs, you can run the `./DownloadSongs.sh` in the terminal to download a pre-selected selection of songs.

 To download all the songs hosted on the AWS bucket: